nesl/LLM_time_series/report.md

 All HAR experiments use these structures for respective models.
 In the following prompts illustrations, we only take GPT-style output structure as examples.

 **2. IMU time series text with one-shot learning:**
-One example IMU data of each class (different with testing data) is provided in addition.
+One example of IMU data for each class (different from testing data) is provided in addition.
 Here is the prompt:
 ```
 You are an expert of IMU-based human activity analysis.
-The IMU data is collected from {device_name} attached to the user's {location} with a sampling rate of {freq}Hz.
+The IMU data is collected from {device_name} attached to the user's {location} for {duration} seconds with a sampling rate of {freq}Hz.
 The person's action belongs to one of the following categories: Still, Walking, Run, Car.
 Here are examples for each class:
     Still:
         Accelerations:
         x-axis: {...}, y-axis: {...}, z-axis: {...}